linkeddatacenter/BOTK-core/vocabularies/README.md

 Captures the concept about a public legal registered business organization  with a contactable official contact point .

-It is a subclass of schema:LocalBusiness that adds some properties an drestrictions.
+It is a subclass of schema:LocalBusiness and botk:BusinessOrganization that adds some properties and restrictions.
 This class can be specialized  to state the reason of the business interest (e.g. see schema:LocalBusiness classifications).